Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 John’s day, reimagined.
 His route accounts for the arterial-road traffic — it’s sequenced around the rush-hour window.
 The heavy appliance box was loaded first, for an early stop.
 When three deliveries are resequenced mid-morning, his app tells him why and how much time it saves.
 His earnings estimate updates at lunch.
 He finishes at 5:10 PM instead of 6:30.
 He’s tired, but not depleted.
 He’ll be back tomorrow.

 The logistics industry has proven it can optimize for cost and speed.
-The next frontier is optimizing for the people who make those deliveries happen.
+The next frontier — and the one that will define competitive advantage in 2026 and beyond — is optimizing for the people who make those deliveries happen.
 AI gives us the capability to do that — not by making drivers work harder, but by making the work itself more sustainable, more transparent, and more humane.
 That’s not just a workforce strategy.
 It’s the foundation of a delivery experience that actually scales.

 Frequently Asked Questions (FAQs)